JananiSenthilraj01/30-day-ai-journey/README.md

 1. Print Hello 5 times
 2. Print name 7 times
 3. Print numbers 1 to 10

+# Day 6 - Simple Calculator Using Match Case

+## Project Name

+Simple Calculator in Python

+## Description

+This is a beginner-friendly Python calculator created as part of my **30 Days Python Learning Challenge**.
+The program takes two numbers from the user and performs different arithmetic operations based on the selected option.

+## Concepts Used

+* `input()` function
+* Integer data type
+* `match-case` statement
+* Arithmetic operators (`+`, `-`, `*`, `//`, `%`)
+* User choice menu

+## Operations Available

+1. Addition
+2. Subtraction
+3. Multiplication
+4. Division
+5. Modulus

+## Sample Output

+Enter Number For A: 20
+Enter Number For B: 5

+1. Addition
+2. Subtraction
+3. Multiplication
+4. Division
+5. Modulus

+Choose option 1 to 5: 3

+A * B = 100

+## What I Learned

+* How to take user input.
+* How to use the `match-case` statement in Python.
+* How arithmetic operators work.
+* How to build a simple menu-driven program.

+## Author

+**Janani Senthilraj**

+B.Tech Artificial Intelligence and Data Science (AIDS)

+30 Days Python Challenge

 4. Print even numbers from 2 to 20
 ##  Learning Goal